bczsalba/pytermgui/README.md

 I was originally planning on releasing the first stable version of this library early Q4, some time around September - October.
 This release would include stable versions of all initial features to the library, as well as a large-coverage documentation.
 I didn't quite realize the impact starting university would have on my free time, and thus the release was (very clearly) delayed.
 I still sit down to improve the state of the library as often as I can, and according to current plans **1.0.0 will be out before 2022**.
 If something prevents this from happening, I will update this part of the README accordingly.

+### Update // November 16.

+The biggest bug holding back the release has been fixed.
+There is a couple of minor tasks on the TODO list that need finishing, and once that is done 1.0.0 _should_ be ready, bar documentation.

 Core principles
 ---------------